Skip to main content

 During the stay, you have the opportunity to earn ECTS credits for your course activities by participating in courses, conferences and ECTS-yielding activities.

-The PhD Board cannot issue dispensation from the requirement of change of environment as it is a ministerial order requirement, but in special cases dispensation can be granted for the Faculty’s requirements if there is specific justification for doing so and as long as the statement of purpose in section 12 is considered to have been fulfilled in a proper manner.
+The PhD Board cannot issue dispensation from the requirement of change of environment as it is a ministerial order requirement, but in special cases dispensation can be granted from the Faculty’s requirements if exceptional circumstances are present.
+If you wish to apply for an exception, please start the form “Dispensation change of environment” at the PhD Web.

 All students in the doctoral school each have a basic pool of DKK 30,000 to cover travelling costs for courses at other universities, national and international conferences and changes of environment.
 All travel is agreed and settled at the department in accordance with current practice at the relevant secretariat.